cstar/ejabberd_testing/README.md

 	$ rake test

-You can also deploy your modules to the ejabberd install by :
+You may also deploy your modules to the `ejabberd` install by :

   $ rake install